yonpols/devise_imapable/README.md

       ...
     end

-I recommend using :rememberable, :trackable, :timeoutable along with :imapable as it gives a full feature set for logins.
+I recommend using :rememberable, :trackable, :timeoutable along with :imap_authenticatable as it gives a full feature set for logins.

 Usage